apigee/apigee-config-maven-plugin/README.md

   -Dapigee.config.options
-    overwrite settings
-    none   - default.
-No action
+    none   - No action (default)
-    create - create when not found
-    update - update when found; create when not found
+    create - Create when not found.
+Existing config is not refreshed even if it is different. update - Update when found; create when not found.
+Refreshes all config to reflect edge.json.
 ```
-The default action is no-action and it helps deploy APIs without affecting config.
+The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.

 ## Sample project
 Refer to an example API project at [/samples/EdgeConfig](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/EdgeConfig)